justinsvegliato/deep-jammer/README.md

 `./deep_jammer.py repository-name`

-4. If Deep Jammer runs properly, you should see the following output:

-Retrieving the repository...
+4. If Deep Jammer runs properly, you should see the output below.
+At every 5 epochs, we print out a summary of the current loss.
+We also save the current configuration (i.e., the current weights) of the network and compose a sample piece that represents the current loss.
+If you want, you can adjust how often we save the current configuration or compose a sample piece by modifying the variables **SUMMARY_THRESHOLD** and **CHECKPOINT_THRESHOLD** in **deep_jammer.py**.

 Generating Deep Jammer...
 Training Deep Jammer...
 Epoch 0
-    Loss = 25687
+    Loss = 64153
     Pieces = 0
 Epoch 0 -> Checkpoint
+Epoch 5
+    Loss = 19303
+    Pieces = 25
+Epoch 5 -> Checkpoint
 Saving Deep Jammer...
 Deep Jamming...